 In the Mets' 13-0 rout of Washington at RFK Stadium, Julio Franco drives in five runs, tying a career high, to become the oldest major leaguer in history to accomplish the feat.
 The 48 year-old first baseman, with three hits, falls a triple short of completing the cycle.

 In the first inning of a 7-2 defeat to the A's, Red Sox starter Curt Schilling whiffs Nick Swisher to record his 3000th career strikeout.
 The Alaskan-born right-hander becomes the 14th pitcher in major league history to reach the milestone.

 Adam LaRoche's nine total bases and three RBIs help the Braves beat the Giants at Turner Field, 5-3.
 The 26 year-old first baseman's offensive output includes three doubles and a triple.

 With a 9-4 victory over Colorado at Chase Field, the Diamondbacks extend their home winning streak to a franchise record-tying 11 games.
 The consecutive string of victories in the desert equals the mark set by the 2000 and 2003 teams.

-Trevor Hoffman, who spent parts of 16 seasons of his 18 years in the majors with San Diego, retiring as baseball's all-time saves leader with 601, becoming the ninth person inducted into the Padres' Hall of Fame.
-The closer, known for his devastating changeup, joins Buzzie Bavasi, Nate Colbert, Jerry Coleman, Tony Gwynn, Randy Jones, Ray Kroc, Dick Williams and Dave Winfield to be enshrined by the team.
+Trevor Hoffman, who spent parts of 16 seasons of his 18 years in the majors with San Diego, retiring as baseball's all-time saves leader with 601, becomes the ninth person inducted into the Padres' Hall of Fame.
+The closer, known for his devastating changeup, joins Buzzie Bavasi, Nate Colbert, Jerry Coleman, Tony Gwynn, Randy Jones, Ray Kroc, Dick Williams, and Dave Winfield to be enshrined by the team.